BlessedOrg/UX--UI/README.md

 This objective serves as a foundational framework to guide all subsequent decisions:

 ```
-“Make switching between exploring the event background information and purchasing a ticket feel natural.”
+“Make switching between exploring event details and buying a ticket feel intuitive and smooth.”
 ```
 This guiding principle has led us to explore various ideas aimed at entertaining and engaging the user, such as: